 - secondary school adviser report (this could be from a school counselor or administrator)

 - academic teacher recommendation (English, math, science, foreign language or social studies)

 - International Student Financial Aid Application (ISFAA) required.
-The ISFAA must show at least $30,000 per year in expected support for educational expenses.
+The ISFAA must show at least $30,000 USD per year in expected support for educational expenses.
 Additional financial documents will be requested for students requiring an F-1 student visa.